 He tracked everything in a spiral notebook.

 Jock did his own follow up and knew he was missing opportunities.
-The sales funnel had leaks, but he was able to close two or three new properties a month.
-He had to speak to five or six leads in order to close those two or three, but that’s not a bad success rate.
+The sales funnel had leaks, but he was still able to close two or three new properties a month.
+He had to speak to five or six property owners in order to close those two or three, but that’s not a bad success rate.
 Jock’s leads were warm, and mostly referrals.
 His company was well-known in the community, so while he was closing enough new business to make up for the natural loss of current clients, he knew he could be doing better.

 Revamping the Sales Process and Going Digital: 2014 – 2017